Journalist Maria Ressa reflects on Nobel Peace Prize win

 “You know the painting ‘The Scream?’”
 Ressa said Tuesday evening, holding her hands to her face and mock-bellowing into the existential void like the famed Edvard Munch work.
 “I wake up every day like that.”

-“I don’t know where it will lead,” she continued during an interview with The Associated Press at Harvard University in Cambridge, Massachusetts, shortly before delivering the university’s annual Salant Lecture on Freedom of the Press.
+“I don’t know where it will lead,” Ressa continued during an interview with The Associated Press at Harvard University in Cambridge, Massachusetts, shortly before delivering the university’s annual Salant Lecture on Freedom of the Press.
 “But I know that if we keep doing our task, staying on mission, holding the line, that there’s a better chance that our democracy not only survives, but that I also stay out of jail.
-Because I’ve done nothing wrong except be a journalist, and that is the price we have to pay.
-I wish it wasn’t me, but it is.”
+Because I’ve done nothing wrong except be a journalist.
+That is the price we have to pay.”

 “It shows how it crumbles fast.
-The ground we’re on is quicksand,” she said.
+The ground we’re on is quicksand,” the 58-year-old co-founder of Rappler, a Manila-based news website, said of Fenster’s ordeal.
 “Power can do what it wants.”

 “If you don’t have facts, you can’t have truth.
 You can’t have trust.
 You don’t have a shared reality,” she said.
 “So how do we solve these existential problems — the rise of fascism, coronavirus, climate change — if we don’t agree on the facts?
 This is fundamental.”